Streets of Laredo (song): Other versions

 Dressed in white linen and cold as the clay.

 "I can see by your outfit that you are a cowboy."

 "You can see by my outfit I'm a cowboy too."

 "You can see by our outfits that we are both cowboys."

 "Get yourself an outfit, and be a cowboy too."

 The Smothers Brothers performed a similar comedy version on their 1962 album The Two Sides of the Smothers Brothers.

-Peter S. Beagle's travelogue "I See By My Outfit" takes its name from this version of the song; in the book, he and his friend Phil refer to it as their "theme song."
+Peter S. Beagle's travelogue See by My Outfit: Cross-Country by Scooter: An Adventure takes its name from this version of the song; in the book, he and his friend Phil refer to it as their "theme song".

 Allan Sherman also performed a parody of the song; his version was titled "Streets of Miami", and was about vacationing Manhattan lawyers.
 Garrison Keillor's album Songs of the Cat has a feline-themed parody, "As I Walked Out".

 Marty Robbins' 1959 album Gunfighter Ballads and Trail Songs features his hit "El Paso", similar in form and content to "Streets of Laredo".
 The 1960 follow-up More Gunfighter Ballads and Trail Songs has a version of the original.

-Doc Watson's version, St. James Hospital, combines some of the "cowboy" lyrics with a tune resembling St. James Infirmary and lyrics drawn from that song, and contains the unmistakable "bang the drum slowly" verse.
+Doc Watson's version, "St. James Hospital", combines some of the "cowboy" lyrics with a tune resembling "St. James Infirmary" and lyrics drawn from that song, and contains the unmistakable "bang the drum slowly" verse.